Accusations of modernism and protestantism against Cardinal Newman

 Further, far from showing any unwillingness or reluctance to toast the Pope, he affirms his willingness to do so – despite it being seen as vulgar and ‘not quite the thing’, and regardless of whether it is perceived as an indication of disloyalty to the nation.

-It is unjust and incorrect for Bishop Sanborn to present all this as a real event, as if Newman was tactlessly trying to teach people a lesson about the papacy, bringing them down a notch, and toasting something tantamount to religious liberty and protestantism.
+It is unjust and incorrect for the bishop to present all this as a real event, as if Newman was tactlessly trying to teach people a lesson about the papacy, bringing them down a notch, and toasting something tantamount to religious liberty and protestantism.
 It is not even correct to say that this was still the purpose of these comment, even if the bishop mistook it for a real event.

 This more common interpretation makes no sense in the context of the chapter.
 The framing of such an interpretation is all wrong, and also abstracted from the reality and conventions which would have been obvious at the time.